Potentially lower your monthly payments by as much as 50%.

 - Wait for Consolidated Credit to get in touch by phone or email to set up an appointment.

-Once you speak to a certified counselor, they will work with you to come up with a plan specific to your particular needs.
+Once you speak to a certified counselor, they’ll work with you to come up with a plan specific to your particular needs.
 You might just come up with a payment plan or apply for a debt consolidation loan.
 Or, your counselor might advise you to enroll in a debt management program.

 I’ve signed up.
 What happens next?